-She made her Lyric Opera of Chicago debut in 1976 as Tosca with Luciano Pavarotti, and has sung this role more than 400 times!
+Carol Neblett made her Lyric Opera of Chicago debut in 1976 as Tosca with Luciano Pavarotti, and sang this role more than 400 times!
 Subsequently, she was invited to sing Minnie with Placido Domingo for Queen Elizabeth’s 25th Jubilee Celebration at Covent Garden, which was filmed live and recorded.

-Impresarios and directors have always looked to Ms. Neblett as an artist who could bring life to operas which are rarely performed.
-She has been heralded for her performances in L’Incoronazione di Poppea, La Wally, L’Amore dei Tre Re, Idomeneo Le Cid and La Vestale.
+Impresarios and directors looked to Ms. Neblett as an artist who could bring life to operas which are rarely performed.
+She was heralded for her performances in L’Incoronazione di Poppea, La Wally, L’Amore dei Tre Re, Idomeneo Le Cid and La Vestale.
 In 1987, European critics hailed her performance in Palermo, Italy, in the title role of Respighi’s Semirama, and in 1989 she sang an equally acclaimed performance of Bellini’s La Straniera at the Spoleto Festival.